UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/03-dates-as-data.md

 ## Dates stored as integers

 The first thing you need to know is that as most spreadsheets programs, Google Sheets stores dates as numbers.
+Because DATE values are stored as integers, you can use them in arithmetic expressions.
+For example, you can subtract a DATE value from another DATE value.
 This serial number represents the number of days from December 31, 1899.
 But how can you obtain that number for the 10/10/2022 date?
 We may use the `DATEVALUE` function to obtain that number by typing in and use the autocomplete feature: `=DATEVALUE(F2)`, and we will get 44844.
 As for any other function in spreadsheets, we can reuse that and apply to the cells bellow.

 > ## More on Google Sheets Dates